MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-error-launching-desktop.md

 ## On-premises data gateway issues

-Users who installed and are running previous versions of the Power BI on-premises data gateway can be blocked from opening Power BI Desktop.
+Users who installed and are running earlier versions of the Power BI on-premises data gateway can be blocked from opening Power BI Desktop.
 Previous versions of the on-premises data gateway placed administrative policy restrictions on named pipes on the local machine.

 **Solution:** To resolve the issue associated with the on-premises data gateway and enable Power BI Desktop to open, use one of the following options: